rust-lang-deprecated/tempdir/README.md

 ## Example

-The following sample method does the following:
+This sample method does the following:

 1. Create a temporary directory in the default location with the given prefix.
 2. Determine a file path in the directory and print it out.